 - Violent Glaswegian

-- Luke, I Am Your Father: She's Clay's mother.
+- Luke, I Am Your Father: She's Clay's mother, and Merlok's sister.

 - Sinister Scythe: A lightning scythe.